fernandolamas/PatientChallenge/README.md

 ## About

-This project is an application developer interview test, through a CRUD done using .NET 6 and ReactJs, you must be able to authenticate and validate a Patient model
+This project is an application developer interview test, a CRUD done using .NET 6 and ReactJs, you must be able to authenticate and validate a Patient model

 The main goal is to prove my programming skills and show what I am capable of